 If the surface kingdoms are ever entirely wiped out by monsters, the Age of Monsters ends, and the Age of Villainy begins.
 If this happens, re-set the Surface Kingdoms as soon as you start the Age of Villainy.

-Add 1● to the castle up to a maximum of 5.
+Add $1 \odot$ to the castle up to a maximum of 5.

-Each ● in castles requires 1 occupied farm to support it.
+Each \bullet in the castle requires 1 occupied farm to support it.

 If the castle is not fully supported